VladimirGrebenev/admin_mailing_service/README.md

 8. in terminal start servise: python manage.py runserver

 # Logging
-all logging you can find in app dirictory in app.log
+all logging you can find in app dirictory in app.log file

 # API docs
 you are welcome to use Swagger UI, just add link /doc/ in your browser